texfaq/texfaq.github.io/FAQ-whatTeX.md

 program nowadays, yet it has lasted better than most, and has been ported to many different computer architectures and operating systems&nbsp;&mdash; the sorts of attributes that much modern programming practice aims for.
-The processed ''readable'' source of TeX the program may be found in the
+The processed "readable" source of TeX the program may be found in the
   [TDS structured](FAQ-tds) version of the distribution.